DataDog/hiring-engineers/answers.md

 ## Monitoring Data

-- Warning threshold of 500
+- _Warning threshold of 500_
-- Alerting threshold of 800
+- _Alerting threshold of 800_
-- And also ensure that it will notify you if there is No Data for this query over the past 10m.
+- _And also ensure that it will notify you if there is No Data for this query over the past 10m._

+**I used the UI to create a new metric which tracked my_metric and triggered alerts per the threshold.**

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/3.1+MonitoringData+-+Alert+logic.png" width="600">

-Please configure the monitor’s message so that it will:
+_Please configure the monitor’s message so that it will:_

-- Send you an email whenever the monitor triggers.
+- _Send you an email whenever the monitor triggers._
-- Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
+- _Create different messages based on whether the monitor is in an Alert, Warning, or No Data state._
-- Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
+- _Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state._
-- When this monitor sends you an email notification, take a screenshot of the email that it sends you.
+- _When this monitor sends you an email notification, take a screenshot of the email that it sends you._

+**The monitor message template using the message template variables to send relevant messages per the alert**

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/3.2+VisualizingData+-+Email+template.png" width="600">

+**Email message example of a warning**

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/3.3+VisualizingData+-+Email+Example.png" width="600">

 - **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

-  - One that silences it from 7pm to 9am daily on M-F,
+  - _One that silences it from 7pm to 9am daily on M-F,_

+  **Using Monitors > Manage Downtime > New Monitor.
+Here I was able to programatically set the downtime for the team members to respect their off hours and weekends.**

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/3.4+VisualizingData+-+Alert+Settings.png" width="600">

-  - And one that silences it all day on Sat-Sun.
+  - _And one that silences it all day on Sat-Sun._

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/3.4+VisializingData+-+SatSun.png" width="600">

-  - Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+  - _Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification._

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/3.5+VisualizingData+-+Alert+Setting+Confirmation.png" width="600">

 ## Collecting APM Data:

-- **Bonus Question**: What is the difference between a Service and a Resource?
+**I created a small node.js app which used the local server of the vagrant machine.
+Within the postgreSQL database there is a table called 'pets' which stores a pet's name and type.
+While the script is running, each request generates a 'newPet' which consists of a random name and selects an animal type.
+The 'newPet' item is then inserted into the 'pets' table.**

+**One aspect that took a bit of thought was troubleshooting how to connect to the app.
+Since it was running locally on the VM, I needed to send requests to the localhost via the VM, which I did through a curl call to the port identified - curl 127.0.0.1:3000**

+**Once the app is connected to the postgreSQL db it is able to send back metrics on the data operations per the APM integration.**

-Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
+_Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics._

 [Public Dashboard URL](https://p.datadoghq.com/sb/bhyiy9gxxdsm6lqv-dd81669030a2ebedf65ca4358517d8fd)